 While the table above is very clear about the age bracket and the height.
 This isn’t true for all.
 If an 8-year-old child has a smaller profile, maybe he’ll find the ¾-size guitar more challenging.
 So, it’s important to consider the built of the player.

 However, if your child is 12 years old, rather than giving him a ¾-sized guitar, it’s wiser to get the full-sized already.
-In terms of investment, it’s better to buy a bigger one, rather than getting the ¾ and replace it after a few months.
+In terms of investment, it’s better to buy a bigger acoustic guitar, rather than getting the ¾ and replace it after a few months.

 Playing a larger guitar that’s beyond what’s recommended has its good and flip side.
 The good is that the child can easily get his hands to the right guitar.
 The flip side will be, the player may develop poor posture and incorrect left-hand position.
 So, it’s good to get a guitar that fits your profile and comfortable for your fretting and strumming hands.